How is Zeffy free?

 As a 501(c)(3) organization, you are not obligated to pay most state and local taxes.
 For a 501(c)(4) nonprofit, some taxes are applicable depending on the state the organization is based in.

-Fundraising and Tax Deductibility
+Fundraising Efforts and Tax Deductibility

 Tax deductible contributions are a significant fundraising benefit nonprofits can offer to their donors to boost retention.
 Only donations to 501(c)(3) organizations qualify for tax relief.